 In April 2005 we were notified by the Korean Federal Trade Commission, or KFTC, that a former reseller, Neat Information Telecommunication, Inc., or Neat, had filed a petition against our subsidiary, Avid Technology Worldwide, Inc., alleging unfair trade practices.
 On August 11, 2005, the KFTC issued a decision in our favor regarding the complaint filed by Neat.
 On February 16, 2006, in response to a second petition filed by Neat, the KFTC reaffirmed its earlier decision in our favor and concluded its review of the case.
 On October 14, 2005, Neat filed a related civil lawsuit in Seoul Central District Court against Avid Technology Worldwide, Inc. alleging tortious conduct and unfair trade practices.
-On August 11, 2006, Neat filed an identical complaint against Avid Technology, Inc., the parent company of Avid Technology Worldwide, Inc. The cases will proceed in parallel, with judgment expected at the same time.
-Neat alleges damages of approximately \$1.1 million, plus interest and attorneys' fees.
-The trial is scheduled to begin on May 11, 2007.
-We believe that the claims are without merit, and we intend to defend ourselves vigorously in these actions.
-Because we cannot predict the outcome of these actions at this time, no costs have been accrued for any loss contingency.
+On August 11, 2006, Neat filed an identical complaint against Avid Technology, Inc. Neat sought alleged damages of approximately \$1.1 million, plus interest and attorneys' fees.
+The parties have reached a settlement.
+Settlement of this matter did not have a material effect on our financial position or results of operation.

 On August 16, 2006, Trevor Blumenau filed a complaint against us in the U.S. District Court, Northern District of Texas, alleging infringement of U.S. Patent 5,664,216, entitled Iconic Audiovisual Data Editing Environment.
 The complaint asserts that we develop, market and sell software that infringes on a patent owned by the plaintiff.
 The plaintiff seeks unspecified compensatory damages, attorneys' fees, costs and interest.
+On March 12, 2007, we filed our answer, denying infringement and making counterclaims seeking a declaratory judgment that the patent is invalid and unenforceable.
 Because we cannot predict the outcome of this action at this time, no costs have been accrued for any loss contingency.